illegibility: can America write?

 Public

-: "Ten years of separation is not how Wiens
+Radio notes: "Ten years of separation is not how Wiens

 and Vinnikova planned to start their marriage."
 UPDATE: Some concerned folks at Dartmouth College